Carson Center Advisory Board Page

 Ted Schilowitz is the first-ever Futurist-in-Residence for Paramount Pictures.
 In his new role, Schilowitz, who was previously a consulting futurist at Fox, will work closely with the Paramount and Viacom technology teams to explore all forms of new and emerging technologies, with an emphasis on virtual reality and augmented reality.

-Kamal Sinclair serves as the Director of the Sundance Institute’s New Frontier Labs Program, which supports artists working at the convergence of film, art, media and technology; as a Consultant to the Ford Foundation's JustFilms program; and as artist and producer on the Question Bridge: Black Males transmedia art project.
+Kamal Sinclair is the Director of the Sundance Institute’s New Frontier Labs Program, which supports artists working at the convergence of film, art, media and technology, and she has been nominated by NY magazine as of the women leaders of the VR industry, alongside Bjork and Nonny de la Pena.

-Lynette Wallworth is an acclaimed Australian artist and director whose immersive installations and films reflect connections between people and the natural world, as well as explore fragile human states of grace.
+Lynette Wallworth is an internationally acclaimed artist and director whose immersive installations and films reflect connections between people and the natural world, as well as explore fragile human states of grace.
+In 2017 she won the Emmy for Outstanding New Approaches – Documentary at the 38th Annual News and Documentary Emmy Awards for her groundbreaking VR film Collisions.

-Charles Wang is the Deputy Director of the newly established Advanced Innovation Center for Future Visual Entertainment at the Beijing Film Academy (BFA) where he also serves as the Deputy Director of Research and Information Management, as well as Associate Professor of Film and TV Technology.
+Charles Wang is the Deputy Director of the newly established Advanced Innovation Center for Future Visual Entertainment at the Beijing Film Academy (BFA), one of the world’s leading film schools, where he also serves as the Deputy Director of Research and Information Management, as well as Associate Professor of Film and TV Technology.

-James Waugh is the Vice President, Development of the Lucasfilm Story Group.
+James Waugh has worked on some of the biggest games of all times: World of Warcraft, Diablo and now Star Wars.
+He currently serves as the Vice President, Development of the Lucasfilm Story Group working on the Star Wars franchise.
 His professional passions lie in franchise building through the tapestry of compelling and interlocking narrative content.